Former Cleveland Heights Mayor Alan Rapoport:

 FREEDOM OF SPEECH

-We live in difficult and dangerous times.
-This is the most crucial period of American history since the 1930s.
-Our country faces serious crises from both within and without its borders.
-Economic insecurity, invasions, and wars are all around us.
-Representatives in Congress must have courage and common sense.
-And the voting record of Shontel Brown brings into question whether she offers enough of either.
+Our representatives in Congress must show courage and common sense.
+And the voting record of Shontel Brown brings into doubt whether she offers enough of either.

 CLICK HERE To Learn More